 Breast Revision

-If you have recently undergone a breast augmentation within the last 6 months, either in Australia or abroad, and you are dissatisfied with the results, we advise you to first seek help from the original surgeon.
+If you have recently undergone a breast augmentation by another accredited plastic surgeon within the last 6 months, either in Australia or abroad, and you are dissatisfied with the results, we advise you to first seek help from the original surgeon.
 They possess valuable knowledge about your specific procedure, the implants used, and the infection control measures taken.
 In case you encounter complications, infections, or wound issues, it’s essential to get in touch with your initial surgeon.
 If contacting them proves difficult, please visit your General Practitioner (GP) or the nearest hospital emergency department for assistance.

 Irrespective of whether you are opting for implant replacement or removal, the primary objective of your surgery is to address any current issues and provide you with breasts that are a size that is in better proportion with your physique.
 Your Specialist Plastic Surgeon is the most qualified person to determine whether your expectations are achievable.